-The bill amends Kansas statutes to increase annual license fees for electric and electric hybrid vehicles, trucks, and electric motorcycles.
-The new fee structure sets the annual fee for electric hybrid vehicles at $85, plug-in electric hybrids at $100, and all-electric vehicles at $165.
-The collected fees will be allocated to the state highway fund and the special city and county highway fund.
-Additionally, the bill repeals previous sections of law that established lower fees for these vehicles, reflecting a shift towards encouraging electric vehicle use while ensuring they contribute to road maintenance.
+The bill modifies Kansas statutes concerning annual license fees for electric and electric hybrid passenger vehicles, trucks, and electric motorcycles.
+It increases the fees for these vehicles, with electric hybrid vehicles now charged $50, plug-in electric hybrids at $100, and all-electric vehicles seeing a rise from $100 to $165.
+The bill also repeals previous fee structures that were in place before January 1, 2020, and reallocates the collected fees to the state highway fund and the special city and county highway fund.
+This adjustment aims to promote the use of electric vehicles by making their fees more favorable compared to traditional gasoline-powered vehicles while ensuring adequate funding for highway maintenance.

-Moreover, the bill introduces a multi-year registration option for trailers, semitrailers, or pole trailers exceeding 12,000 pounds, allowing owners to register for five years by paying a fee equivalent to five times the annual registration fee.
-If the annual fee increases during this period, owners will be responsible for the increased fee for the remaining years.
-The bill also outlines the collection and distribution of registration and title fees, including allocations for administrative costs, and repeals certain existing statutes related to vehicle registration.
-It is set to take effect on January 1, 2026.
+Additionally, the bill introduces a multi-year registration option for trailers, semitrailers, and pole trailers exceeding 12,000 pounds, allowing owners to register for five years at a fee equivalent to five times the annual rate.
+It includes provisions for fee adjustments if the annual fee increases during the registration period and mandates that registration expires upon the transfer of the trailer's title.
+The bill also details the collection and distribution of registration and title fees, establishes penalties for late payments, and provides exemptions for certain vehicle transfers between corporations.
+The new regulations will take effect on January 1, 2026, after publication in the statute book.

 Statutes affected: As introduced: 8-143, 8-145, 79-3425c